-It’s November, it’s cold and crappy and you can always do with another mashed potato recipe.
+It has been a crappy spring so far 🙁 It’s April and cold and crappy and you can always do with another mashed potato recipe.
 Did I mention this is almost fat free?
 Yup!
 The only fat comes from the milk.
 The flavour of this dish is incredible, you get the soft echo of the garlic without the intensity.

 6 Cloves of garlic, peeled

 ½ Cup milk (you may need to add more, up to ¾ cup total)